aerospike/aerospike-client-nodejs/README.md

 The Aerospike client for node.js is an add-on module, written in C++.

 Download the C client from the aerospike website.

 Follow the instruction in C client README and build the C client.

-Set the environment variable AS_C_CLIENT to the downloaded C client directory.
+Set the environment variable CLIENTREPO to the downloaded C client directory.

+To set the CLIENTREPO environment variable export CLIENTREPO=/path/to/Aerospike/C/client.

 ## Building